 A seven-step framework for applied geophysics

 Geophysics can play an important role in helping solve resource exploration, environmental, or geotechnical problems.
 The application of geophysics is most effectively carried out by following a seven-step framework.
-Careful thought and due dilligence at each step is important to achieve a final outcome.
+Careful thought and due diligence at each step is important to achieve a final outcome.

 1. Setup: What is the Problem?